hanwenzhang123/fullstack-note/01-note/README.md

 #### reset css
 - `* { margin:0; padding:0; box-sizing: border-box }`
+- reset: consistent baseline, more control over the styling of everything.
+- normalize: cross-browser consistency without completely losing the default styles and working with modern CSS standards.

 #### what is margin collapse?
 - Top and bottom margins collapse into a single margin when it comes in contact with one another